Missouri Democratic Party: 20th century

+21st century

 In the 2010 elections, the Missouri Democratic Party won three of the nine House of Representatives districts.
 That is a loss of one seat compared to the 2008 House of Representative elections.
 On a national level Missouri is known as a swing state.
 The voters of Missouri have voted against the eventual winner four times in the presidential elections, favoring Adlai Stevenson over Dwight Eisenhower in 1956, John McCain over Barack Obama in 2008, Mitt Romney over Barack Obama in 2012 and Donald Trump over Joe Biden in 2020.

 Harry S. Truman is probably the most influential person in the history of the Missouri Democratic Party.
 Truman played an important role in Missouri politics after the depression in 1929.
 He was one of the main beneficiaries of the powerful Tom Pendergast organization.
 The backing of the organization helped Truman secure Missouri's senator seat in the 1932 election.
 Truman later on, in 1944, got elected vice president to Franklin D. Roosevelt.
 After Roosevelt's death Missouri got its first President.
 Truman remained in the seat even after the 1948 election, given a large support from his home state.
 Especially the African-American part of the population, appreciative of Roosevelt's New Deal and Truman's Fair Deal program, stayed loyal to the Democratic Party.

+In 2023, former Missouri Congressman Russ Carnahan became the Chair of the Missouri Democratic Party, replacing Michael Butler.

+The Missouri Democratic Party has seen some policy success in the state in recent years, with 2020 Missouri Amendment 2 expanding Medicaid and 2024 Missouri Amendment 3 ensuring legal access to abortion.